riot/riot.github.io/guide/index.md

 </todo>
 ```

-This happens once, no matter how many times the tag is initialized.

 To make it easier to override the CSS you can specify where in the `<head>` Riot should inject tag styles: